ntogasa/campground_scavenger/README.md

-# &#x26FA; Campground Checker
+# &#x26FA; Campground Scavenger
-Campsite Checker is a web application that scrapes campground availabilities from recreation.gov, and also saves campground ID numbers.
+Campsite Scavenger is a web application that scrapes campground availabilities from recreation.gov, and also saves campground ID numbers.